cdk8s-team/cdk8s-core/docs/java.md

 ### SizeConversionOptions <a name="org.cdk8s.SizeConversionOptions"></a>

-Options for how to convert time to a different unit.
+Options for how to convert size to a different unit.

 #### Initializer <a name="[object Object].Initializer"></a>